ncrypthic/rest-client/README.md

 2. With go utility

-   If you have golang installed, you can simply run `go install github.com/ncrypthic/rest-client` This will automatically install `rest-client` binary to `GOBIN` path.
+   If you have golang installed, you can simply run `go get -u github.com/ncrypthic/rest-client` This will automatically install `rest-client` binary to `GOBIN` path.

 ## 2. Usage